dansmyers/IntroToCS-2020/COVID-19-Response-Plan-Updates.md

 This document describes the changes we'll be making to the class in response to our shift to virtual instruction for the second half of
 Spring 2020.

 Please read this carefully and let me know if you have questions.
-It covers
+It covers:

 - Tools we're going to use.
 - Updates to our schedule and assignments.
 - My plans for delivering content to you.
 - How office hours will work.

 Some things, like the status of the final exam, are still uncertain.
 I'll make decisions on those once we've had a few weeks to adjust to